 You will find that many quilt tutorials require 6.5 or 12.5 inch blocks.
 Having these quilting rulers to hand mean not only can you cut fabric squares that size but also you can use it to easily trim your blocks to the correct size.
 These rulers are also non-slip which keeps your cutting more accurate.

 Patchworkers around the world suddenly increased in productivity when these products were introduced!
 They speed up cutting time no end and allow you to cut through several layers of fabric at once.
 Personally, I have been using the Olfa rotary cutters for years.
 Using the cutters in conjunction with the self-healing mats means you won’t mark your table when cutting.

-Find quilting tool sets, rotary cutters and mats on the Plush Addict site.
+Find a huge range of rotary cutters and mats on the Olfa Cutters website.

 Best Press is a starch spray which gives a bit of crispness/stiffness to your fabrics.
 This makes it easier to handle light floaty fabrics and small pieces of fabric when quilting.
 It comes in several lovely scents, and there’s a non scented version available too.